 Cannibalization Rate Formula

-It is not easy to predict the amount of loss in the old product and new sale product.
+It is not easy to predict the sale of old and new sale product.
 Different companies may use different methods and historical data to make such a prediction.
 It also includes some PESTLE analysis to close the gap between prediction and actual data.

 Cannibalization Rate Example

-For example, a Phone company releases a new phone every year in order to update the previous phone and catch up with the competitor to maintain the market share.
+For example, Apple releases a new phone every year in order to update the previous phone and catch up with the competitor to maintain the market share.
 Base on the history data, the sale of old products will decrease around 100,000 units after the release of a new phone.
 Base on the budget, this year’s new phone expects to sell around 500,000 units.

 Cannibalization rate = 100,000 / 500,000 = 20%